thoelze1/re-frame-todo-list/README.md

   https://stackoverflow.com/questions/60942041/invalid-event-chsk-handshake-when-using-sente-packers-transit-get-transit-pa
   Wait--is it because I'm using the transit packer on the backend and the two must match?
 Probably

+Example: I want to add a new sleep interval to the DB in the sleep view, then process it on the backend into chart data, then render the new chart in the frontend ASAP.
+With HTTP requests, there is no way for the backend to notify the frontend of the new data, so I'll use websockets.
+So the question is: do we use websockets to actually trasnmit the data, or do we use websockets only to notify the frontend that it's time to make a new GET request?
+I like the simplicity of HTTP requests and they will already be used to intialize app state, so I think we should use HTTP requests as much as possible and use websockets only to notify the frontend from the backend, and wherever else there is a good argument.
+This keeps the websocket API small for now.

 ## Notes